 COVID has put an undue strain on all of our lives, so we’ve collected a list of resources available to everyone.
 If you’re feeling down, looking for a new hobby or simply trying to find a reason to get out of the house, there’s something here for you.
-There’s support groups, charities and independent local businesses, all ready to help during lockdown so please access the support you and your family need.
+There are support groups, charities and independent local businesses all ready to help during lockdown, so please access the support you and your family need.

 Independent businesses open during lockdown…

 Although all non-essential shops are currently closed at the moment there are a range of essential services in our area that remain open to the public.

 The Refill Jar is a zero-waste refill store located on Butcher Row in Beverley.
 Bring your Tupperware and refill them with a range of food and non-food items including washing-up liquid, detergents and toiletries.

 Click & collect and home deliveries are available across our area.
 Find out more at: www.therefilljar.co.uk

 For those out on their Saturday walk we suggest visiting The Blending Room’s stall on Saturday Market, where you can find a range of delicious – locally ground and roasted – coffees.

 For those who can’t get to the stall, you can buy their coffee online at: www.theblendingroom.co.uk

 The pandemic has been an isolating experience for all of us, but there’s currently support available to help you get through it.
 If you’re struggling at all, please find and access the appropriate help below, or pass it on to a family member or friend who might need it.